limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID10_NanoProbe.rst

 to the chapter [].
 All optical simulations were performed in ShadowOui with the OASYS environment.
 The simulations for the optical components were primarily conducted at 10 keV, which is expected to be frequently used, and also at 20 keV for comparison.
-Note that the beam source parameters provided by the OASYS environment do not take into account the electron energy dispersion.
-This means that at high energies (high harmonics), the divergence angle of the beam is more than twice that of the diffraction limit.
-Therefore, we use the source parameters provided by SPECTRA as a Geometry source in OASYS.
-Also, the coherent length (BDA size) and coherent flux calculations were conducted using homemade code in the Matlab environment.
+Note that the X-ray beam source parameters provided by the OASYS environment do not take into account the electron energy dispersion.
+This means that the divergence angle of the beam is smaller than twice at high energies (high harmonics).
+Thus, we use the source parameters provided by SPECTRA as a Geometry source in OASYS.
+Also, the coherent length (BDA gap size) and coherent flux calculations were conducted using homemade code in the Matlab environment.

 **Beam specification**